Finishing the homeschool year is hard.

-Writing an All That’s Left List can help make those last few weeks of school feel a little more hopeful by defining the endpoint.
+Writing an All That’s Left List can help make those last few weeks of homeschool feel a little more hopeful by defining the endpoint.

 When you just want to be done, but the finish line feels so far away…

-I don’t know about you, but our family is at that season of the school year where we all just kind of want to be done.
+I don’t know about you, but when spring time hits, our family reaches that season of the school year where we all just kind of want to be done.